citrusui/bbq-quest/_posts/2016-04-30-compiling-git-on-ios.md

 There's just something so unique about having a computer on your pocket. iOS is capable of so much more than Apple makes it to be.

 Luckily, there exists the iOS jailbreak.
 And with that, endless potential.
-Thanks to saurik, we have a slew of command line utilities that we are used to using on OS X or Linux.
+Thanks to saurik, we have a slew of command line utilities that we are used to using on macOS or Linux.
 However... some are severely out of date, dating back to 2009, around the time of iPhone OS 3.0.

-I decided to tackle this problem myself. iOS shares many low-level mechanics with OS X, therefore perhaps it will be possible to compile newer tools directly on-device!
+I decided to tackle this problem myself. iOS shares many low-level mechanics with macOS, therefore perhaps it will be possible to compile newer tools directly on-device!

 ### Tutorial